Are sinkholes near the IOP Connector a reoccurring issue?

 #chastrafc Please drive cautiously while traveling northbound on Hwy 17 between IOP Connector and Six Mile Rd..
 Crews have a lane closed and working in the area due to a sinkhole. ^rc — Mount Pleasant PD (@MountPleasantPD) June 13, 2019

-The Water Commission says the sinkhole opened up due to a sewer line failure, which is also known as a water line break.
+The Mt Pleasant Waterworks Commission says the sinkhole opened up due to a sewer line failure, which is also known as a water line break.
 The same thing happened in December of last year at the IOP Connector near Hungry Neck Blvd.
 The two breaks occurred just 0.6 miles away from each other.

 Shortly after the December water line break, the Water Commission approved funding a $1.5 million dollar replacement project because they said there was corrosion inside the wastewater line.